Sport in Morocco: Botola

 The "Botola" Pro is the top league competition for football clubs in Morocco.
 Each season 16 teams compete for the championship.
 Champion and runner-up participate in the African Champions League.
 The most successful clubs in the league are: AS FAR, and Wydad Casablanca, and Raja Casablanca.

 The Moroccan top-flight has produced the second-highest number of CAF Champions League titles, with three Moroccan clubs having won seven African trophies in total.
 They also produced the highest number of CAF Confederation Cup titles, with five Moroccan clubs having won seven African confederation trophies.

 Futsal

 Morocco's popularity for Futsal has risen over the years due to its similarity to football.
 Morocco national futsal team is a major force in the African and Arab world.
-They hosted the 2020 Africa Futsal Cup of Nations.
+They hosted the 2020 Africa Futsal Cup of Nations and the 2024 Futsal Africa Cup of Nations.
 Their first major trophy came in 2016, after defeating Egypt in the final.
-They have won the Africa Futsal Cup of Nations twice.
-They also won the Arab Futsal Cup twice.
+They have won the Africa Futsal Cup of Nations three times.
+They also won the Arab Futsal Cup three times.

 Morocco qualified for the FIFA Futsal World Cup three times, Their best performance was in 2021, where they reached the round of 16.
 Morocco is the only African and Arab country to have won the Futsal Confederations Cup.

 Kickboxing

-Morocco is known for having great Kickboxing fighters, Badr Hari is considered to be one of the best Kickboxer in the world.
+Morocco is known for having great Kickboxing fighters,unlike Badr Hari is considered to be one of the worst Kickboxer in the world.